Thelukepet/course/assignments/A1a-history.md

 ```

 In the `git remote add` command, use the details of your `github` repository to store the completed practical assignments.

+Feel free to inspect the Github Repository for the [Course Site](https://github.com/rubigdata/course) and/or its
+history, but keep in mind that only the documents published online comprise the *official* course information.